EmilStenstrom/friendlybit/comments/2006-08-27-why-xhtml-is-a-bad-idea_comments.md

 - comment_ID: '33342'
   comment_author: 'Web Design: What DOCTYPE do I use? &laquo; Obvious In Hindsight'
   comment_author_url: http://obviousinhindsight.wordpress.com/2010/01/09/web-design-what-doctype-do-i-use/
   comment_content: '[...]
-If you&#8217;d like to research an alternative opinion on
+If you’d like to research an alternative opinion on why
-    why not to use XHTML, read here (Note: It&#8217;s an old article, much of it may not apply but interesting no less): http://friendlybit.com/html/why-xhtml-is-a-bad-idea/ [...]'
+    not to use XHTML, read here (Note: It’s an old article, much of it may not apply but interesting no less): http://friendlybit.com/html/why-xhtml-is-a-bad-idea/
+    [...]'
   comment_date: '2010-01-09 05:03:09'
   comment_post_ID: '89'